Code-Institute-Submissions/brunobdias-Ms2/testing.md

 >   Figure 3
 > </div>
 >
->  - The Toolbar is sticky at the top on PC Screens, and allows you to navigate through the places avaiables on website.
+>  - The Toolbar is sticky at the top on PC Screens, and allows you to navigate through the places availables on website.
 >
 > ---
 > #### Section - Content - About